Why Chasing Hits of Happiness is Bad for You

 1- Acknowledge you’re at a crossroads.

-For example, you hate your work but feel stuck.
-Understand your status quo is only one direction at your crossroads.
-There are options.
-What are your other wants and needs?Don’t get bogged down with reality – what do you wish you could do next?
-If you can’t get near specifics, think of your values instead – those things that matter most to you and make you feel alive when you do things that express them.
+If you can’t get near specifics, think of what you give value to instead – those things that matter most to you and make you feel alive when you do things that express them.
+These can be directional.

 2- Be brutally honest about those things holding you back.

 For example, you’re certain you want to change your work but so worried you’d end up without enough money you don’t make the change.
-Name these barriers – responsibilities, fear of failure, fear of success.
+Name these barriers – responsibilities, fear of failure, fear of success?
+What’s in your way.
+And where do these ideas come from?

 3- Now think of these obstacles as if they are on one side of a card.